 At St Thomas More Catholic Primary School we will:

-Our curriculum ensures children reflect positively on their primary school years.
-Learning should be deep and meaningful and experiences and knowledge that the children gain in lessons will be fully embedded.
-We expect the children to recognise the importance of taking pride in presentation, in developing personal standards.
+Our curriculum will ensure that children reflect positively on their primary school years.
+Learning should be deep and meaningful, developing links and schema from experiences and knowledge that the children gain in lessons.
+We expect the children to recognise the importance of taking pride in presentation and in developing their own personal standards.

 At St Thomas More Catholic Primary School, we want the children to be aware of what the local community has to offer and understanding their position in its future success.
 For this reason, drawing on the expertise, knowledge and industry which surrounds the school also plays an important part in the planning of activities and opportunities we are offering the children.

-At St Thomas More Catholic Primary School, we have used the National Curriculum alongside specific year group topics to allow our children to gain the necessary knowledge and skills to succeed.
-We recognise that the curriculum encompasses all areas of learning and we provide learning which makes links across all subjects to give children a clear rationale for completing their work.
+At St Thomas More Catholic Primary School, we have used the National Curriculum as the fundamental base to design an exciting and inspiring spiralled curriculum that ensures our children develop sound knowledge.
+We recognise that the curriculum encompasses all areas of learning and we provide learning which makes links across all subjects, where possible to further develop their long term memory.

-In order to allow children to remember key skills, children revisit them over the course of a key stage.
-Wherever possible, reading, writing and Maths activities are linked across lessons and reading is used continuously to discover and explore across many areas of learning.
+In order to allow children to develop their knowledge and skills, children revisit areas of learning over the course of a key stage.
+Reading is used continuously to discover and explore across many areas of learning.
 The same quality of work is expected across all subjects which leads to higher standards and outcomes.

 Lesson may take various formats, however they will all include key principles.
 These principles include: